Pegasust/zork/docs/src/dev/nvim-lspconfig_dev.md

 # Neovim lspconfig dev environment

-Ensure `nvim-lspconfig` configured and loaded in nvim
+Ensure `nvim-lspconfig` configured and loaded in nvim.

+The following guide focuses on `ungrammar_lsp` since that's the working (canary) LSP for now.

 ## Plug and its nix-compatible `WPlug`
 ```lua